Have you just started Year 12 and are having a bit of a hard time, because there was far less pressure in Year 11?

-But now that you’ve come to the point of transition, it’s time to start thinking about how you’re going to maximise your study.
+Now that you’ve come to the point of transition, it’s time to start thinking about how you’re going to maximise your study.
 That’s why we’ll be sharing our 3 biggest tips for starting Year 12 based on common mistakes that students make every year, when stepping up from Year 11.

 Tip #1: Don’t Fall Behind on Your Study Notes